ga-wdi-lessons/sql-intro/sql_basics.md

 SELECT * FROM students;

-INSERT INTO students (first_name, last_name) VALUES ('Andy', 'Kim');
+INSERT INTO students (first_name, last_name) VALUES ('Andy', 'Whitely');
 -- This won't work!

-INSERT INTO students (first_name, last_name, quote, birthday, ssn) VALUES ('Andy', 'Kim', 'Two goldfish are in a tank.
+INSERT INTO students (first_name, last_name, quote, birthday, ssn) VALUES ('Andy', 'Whitely', 'Two goldfish are in a tank.
 One says, "Know how to drive this thing?"', 'April 7', 8675309);
 SELECT * FROM students;

 UPDATE students SET first_name = 'Andrew' WHERE first_name = 'Andy';